twolfson/if-i-were-to-build-a-startup-web-app/README.md

 TODO: Explanation and comparison vs `pip` as well as `venv` and `virtualenvwrapper` coming soon!

+TODO: Library comparison for allauth and other options I guess?

 ## Introduction
 I'm a startup engineer.
 3x first engineer, former Uber engineer, and have 12 years experience at these and more startups.